Sunday, April 7, 2024

 Rockn'M Studio

-As of this month I'm abandoning regular blogging and this page will now be dedicated to information about my studio, Rockn'M Productions.
+This page is dedicated to information about my studio, Rockn'M Productions.

 Later, I got a TEAC 3340 4-Track and that opened up a whole new world for me.
 It was an amazing machine, and I used it to make my first commercial recordings, right up to the point where I got my first job in a studio, a small 4 track that mostly did radio ads, but I would work at night on music.
 Fast forward to the 90s and the emergence of digital technology which put professional recording into musician's homes.
 In 2000 I moved to Nashville and eventually ran a boutique studio that specialized in recording demos for songwriters.

 Today, Rockn'M Studios is housed in a former storage room in my garage that I remodeled last year.
-I have all I need to record in a comfortable, efficient environment that enhances creativity and helps artist achieve their vision.
+I have all I need to record in a comfortable, efficient environment that enhances creativity and helps artists achieve their vision.
 This includes microphones, processing equipment, computers and software.
 Most recently I got an Alesis electronic drum set that uses high quality digital samples to give us 50 great sounding drum sets.
 Microphones are the heart of recording.
-Here is a partial list of ones I use:
+Here is a partial list:

 AKG 414 Studio Condenser CAD Large Diaphragm Condenser CAD Tube Condenser Earthworks TC20 Omni Shure SM57 SM58 MXL V67N, 441 Small Diaphragm Various Other Dynamic and Condensers